cuicorey/FINA4350-GroupProject/docs/README.md

     import re
     from tqdm import tqdm

-For the purpose of following analysis, all the texts are converted back to sentence and stored in txt file as cleaned data.
+For the purpose of the following analysis, all the texts are converted back to sentence and stored in txt file as cleaned data.

 ### Sentiment Analysis